pmespresso/dom-strategy-game/README.md

 #### Participating

 - [x] 1 NFT = 1 Player just verify you own a valid NFT to play.
 This is not part of your spoils
+- [ ] Only certain preapproved NFTs can join (make it elitist to piss ppl off enough to fork it and make their own lol)
 - [x] Pay entry free to create player.
 Entry fee goes to the player's "spoils," and ETH Balance attached to your player.
 Game takes nothing.
 - [x] If you defeat a player, you win all their accumulated spoils.
 If you are defeated, you lose all your spoils.
 - [x] Spoils cannot be withdrawn till end of game
+- [ ] Either the max player limit is reached and `start()` is called automatically, or the `startCountdown` reaches 0 and `start()` is called by the Chainlink Keeper.

 #### Turns